clasqm/yabasiclibs/README.md

 Developed on elementary OS 0.4 "Loki" and Lubuntu 18.04 (i.e. Linux), but it should work on any *NIX system that will run yabasic.
 Testing on Windows has been far more sketchy, since I don't have a windows box here, but I did what I could in my lunch break at work ;-).
 Don't tell my boss.

 ## The libraries
++ [compat.yab](https://clasqm.github.io/yabasiclibs/compat/) - a yabasic library that makes the importing of BASIC programs from other dialects a little easier by creating aliases for existing yabasic commands.
 + [clasquinator.yab](https://clasqm.github.io/yabasiclibs/clasquinator/) - a yabasic library that attempts to reproduce the functionality of the other four dialog-providing libraries purely from within yabasic.
     + *This library is not 100% compatible with the other four and likely never will be!*
     + This library should work in yabasic for Windows too, but testing has been not been very extensive on that platform.